-Ponant Cruises (website) is a French passenger shipping company (Compagnie du Ponant/CDP) founded in 1988 by former French Merchant Navy officers.
-All Ponant ships are megayacht-class and France-flagged.
+Ponant Cruises (ponant.com) is a French passenger shipping company (Compagnie du Ponant/CDP) founded in 1988 by former French Merchant Navy officers.
+All Ponant ships are megayacht-type vessels and France-flagged (in the Marshall Islands).
 The company specializes in premium adventure cruise travel, targeting the French-speaking source market with all-inclusive deals.

 Most of CDP's fleet is based in Antarctica (December through March).
-All these mega-yachts offer modern amenities, premium service by highly-trained staff and crew, 5-star hotel amenities onboard.
+All these large superyachts offer modern amenities, premium service by highly-trained staff and crew, 5-star hotel amenities onboard.
 Exotic, offbeat itineraries visit popular travel destinations worldwide, including Caribbean, Baltic, Mediterranean, Southeast Asia, South America, Australia.
-On the American cruise market, Ponant works in partnership with the US travel companies Abercrombie+Kent (Illinois) and Tauck (Connecticut).
+On the American cruising market, Ponant works in partnership with the US travel companies Abercrombie+Kent (Illinois) and Tauck (Connecticut).

-CDP Ponant's growth in passenger capacity came under the new ownership by Artemis (holding of the billionaire Pinault family).
+Ponant's growth in passenger capacity came under the new ownership by Artemis Group (holding of the billionaire Pinault family).

 Compagnie du Ponant's first ship - Le Ponant, is a 3-masted barque (1991-built sailing vessel) is still in the CDP fleet.
 In 1999, the company acquired the yacht Le Levant (currently MV Clio).
 In 2012, Le Levant was purchased by Paul Gauguin Cruises and renamed "Tere Moana".
 In 2004, the company purchased the luxury liner Le Diamant (currently Ocean Diamond), which was transferred to Quark Expeditions in 2012 and renamed "Ocean Diamond".